Athletics 1B Nick Kurtz wins AL Rookie of the Year award, Braves C Drake Baldwin wins NL honor

 Baldwin’s win secured an extra selection for Atlanta after the first round in next year’s amateur draft under the collective bargaining agreement’s prospect promotion incentive.

+“I was just going into it with an open mind, kind of realizing how cool it is to even be a finalist for it,” Baldwin said.
+“But I didn’t know how it was going to turn out.
+I know it’s tough to rank or try to judge who had a better year between a pitcher and a hitter or a catcher.”

 Baldwin received 21 of 30 first-place votes.
-Cubs right-hander Cade Horton was second, and Brewers third baseman Caleb Durbin finished third.
+Cubs right-hander Cade Horton got the other nine first-place votes and finished second, followed by Brewers third baseman Caleb Durbin.
 The balloting was conducted before the postseason.

 The Manager of the Year for each league will be announced on Tuesday, followed by the Cy Young Award winners on Wednesday.